maahicodes/maahicodes/README.md

 ## About Me:

- I am Maheshwari - aka Maahi, an optimist girl who love to explore new things and technologies.<br/> Currently I am IT undergrand and self-taught web developer from India.
+ I am Maheshwari - aka Maahi, an optimist girl who love to explore new things and technologies.🚀<br/> Currently I am IT undergrand and self-taught web developer from India.

 <br/><br/>

- 🌱 Learning MERN stack.<br/>
+🌱 Learning MERN stack. <br/>

- 🎯 Currently focused on React.<br/>
+🎯 Currently Focused more on React. <br/>

- 🤓  Currently doing #100DaysOfCode and other challenges. <br/>
+💯 currently Doing [#100DaysOfCode](#https://codepen.io/maahi21) and Other Challenges. <br/>

- 💛 Also a CSS guy.<br/>
+💛 Also a CSS guy.

 <br/>